donniebreve/touchcursor-linux/README.md

-# Forked from
+# Thanks to
-tbocek/dvorak.
-Check it out and thanks for the starting point.
+[github.com/tbocek](Thomas Bocek).
+Check him out and thanks for the starting point.

 Will update this readme soon...